typst/typst/docs/src/tutorial/1-writing.md

 [Hayagriva](https://github.com/typst/hayagriva/blob/main/docs/file-format.md),
 but for compatibility you can also use BibLaTeX files.
 As your classmate has already done a literature survey and sent you a `.bib` file, you'll use that one.
-Upload the file through the final panel to access it in Typst.
+Upload the file through the file panel to access it in Typst.

 Once the document contains a bibliography, you can start citing from it.
 Citations use the same syntax as references to a label.
 As soon as you cite a